russelldmatt/minimal-bs-socket-example/README.md

-This is a minimal working example of a client and server (in reason) communicating via [bs-socket](https://github.com/reasonml-community/bs-socket.io).
+This is a minimal working example of a client and server (written in reason) communicating via [bs-socket](https://github.com/reasonml-community/bs-socket.io).